mlcommons/dynabench/mlcube/vision_data_selection/README.md

 ~~~
 __Install mlcube runner__

-once you activate your environment, you have to install mlcube running the following command:
+Once you activate your environment, you have to install mlcube running the following command:
 ~~~
 pip install mlcube-docker
 ~~~
 __putting your model into place__

-When the previous step is completed, you will find a directory calls dataperf-vision-selection.
+When the previous step is completed, you will find a directory called dataperf-vision-selection.
 Access that folder and go to the route selection.py where you are going to find a class call "Predictor" with a method named "closest_and_furthest".
 This metod is the one that you must update.

 __Evaluate your model__

-The las thing you have to do is run this 3 comands
-Keep in mind that the each of this 3 commands will take some minuts.
+The last thing you have to do is run this 3 commands.
+Keep in mind that the each of this 3 commands will take some minutes.
 ~~~
 # Run download task
 mlcube run --task=download -Pdocker.build_strategy=always